 The current spread of Covid-19 has resulted in many changes in our daily lives.
-The Irish Society for Autism understands that this may be a cause of increased anxiety for many people with Autism and their families.
+The Irish Society for Autism understands that this may be a cause of increased anxiety for many Autistic people and their families.
 Please see some information and resources below that may be of assistance.

 Covid-19 Face Mask Card